Jose-Monagas/Election-Analysis/README.md

 # **Election-Analysis**

 ## **1. Overview of Election Audit**
 The following analysis is focused on the audit of a recent local congressional election.
-We hace been given a csv dataset and we want to perform the following tasks:
+We have been given a csv dataset and we want to perform the following tasks:
 1. Calulate the number of total votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.